 “She lived a balanced life”

 Ultimately, aren’t we — and the world — better off for having made a positive difference in some way?
-You know, like starting a company, raising a family, helping those in need, contributing to the community, or inventing or creating or making or fixing something?
+You know, like starting a company, raising kids, helping those in need, serving one’s community or country, saving animals, or inventing or creating or making or teaching or fixing something?

 As I see it, work-life balance should remain a priority for employment relations, but when it comes to individual lives, we need to embrace a much deeper set of questions.
 After all, does anyone really want to be remembered for having “lived a balanced life”?

 June 11 update: In a sad coincidence, Dean Redlich died this week.
 His obituary, which details his rich life and career, can be read here.